zulip/zulip/README.md

 ## License

-Copyright 2011-2016 Dropbox, Inc. and contributors
+Copyright 2011-2017 Dropbox, Inc., Kandra Labs, Inc., and contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.